agardnerIT/thekindkeptn/full-tour-5-self-healing.md

 Add this file to the Git upstream directly or use the `keptn add-resource` helper command to upload it for you.

-Notice that it is stored in Git as `resource.yaml` and not as it is called on disk: `helloservice-remediation.yaml`
+Notice that it is stored in Git as `remediation.yaml` and not as it is called on disk: `helloservice-remediation.yaml`.
+The filename is important and expected to be `remediation.yaml`.

 ```
 keptn add-resource --project=fulltour --stage=production --service=helloservice --resource=helloservice-remediation.yaml --resourceUri=remediation.yaml
 ```